codeHamster9/ng-picture-gallery/README.md

 the directive accepts 4 attributes :

-1.collection  : creates an isolated scope and bind to a collection in your controller
+1. collection  : creates an isolated scope and bind to a collection in your controller

-2.url         : the url for your images ('http://route/to/my/images.json
+2. url         : the url for your images ('http://route/to/my/images.json

-3.pagesizes   : sets pages sizes for paging accepts array (default is [5,10,15,20])
+3. pagesizes   : sets pages sizes for paging accepts array (default is [5,10,15,20])

-4.defaultsize : sets default page size (default is 10)
+4. defaultsize : sets default page size (default is 10)

 the directive can be used in 2 ways :